 The truth is, it’s up to you.
 Renting gear is pretty easy, not too expensive, and the gear is usually pretty good quality.
 Just make sure to account for costs, time, and effort.
 Meaning, weigh the costs of checking your equipment against the costs of renting.

-Yes, checking gear may be more expensive, but account for the time it takes you to head over to a rental location and how long it takes to try on the right size.
+While checking gear may be more expensive, you should account for the time it takes you to head over to a rental location and how long it takes to try on the right size.
 You are likely planning a special vacation and spending the extra time at a rental place is an extra chore that can be avoided.